 May block the enzymes involved in growth of epithelial tissue

 Topical: None through intact skin, but can be absorbed through damaged skin

 Use: Labeled Indications

-Hypersensitivity to selenium or any component of the formulation
+Hypersensitivity to selenium sulfide or any component of the formulation.

-Dandruff, seborrhea: Topical: Massage 5-10 mL of shampoo into wet scalp, leave on scalp 2-3 minutes, rinse thoroughly.
-Usually 2 applications each week for 2 weeks will provide control.
-After this, may repeat at less frequent intervals (eg, once weekly, every 2-4 weeks).
-Rub foam into affected skin twice daily.
+Lotion, shampoo (2.25%, 2.3%): Massage ~5 to 10 mL into wet scalp; leave on scalp for 2 to 3 minutes, then rinse scalp thoroughly.
+Repeat application and rinse thoroughly.
+Usually 2 applications each week for 2 weeks with provide control.
+After this, may repeat at less frequent intervals (eg, once weekly, every 2 to 4 weeks).

-Tinea versicolor: Topical: Apply the 2.5% lotion to affected area and lather with small amounts of water; leave on skin for 10 minutes, then rinse thoroughly; apply every day for 7 days; rub foam into affected skin twice daily
+Lotion, shampoo (2.25%, 2.3%): Apply to affected area and lather with small amounts of water; leave on skin for 10 minutes, then rinse thoroughly; repeat once every day for 7 days.

 Refer to adult dosing.

 Note: Tersi foam has been discontinued in the US for more than 1 year.

 Dandruff, scalp seborrhea: Topical: